ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz/readme.txt

 == Frequently Asked Questions ==

-= Using an image already in my library =

-WordPress will NOT create the new thumbnail size for images that existed before the installation of HD Quiz, only new ones.
-This is likely because on larger sites, this would take up vast amounts of server resources.

-If you do not wish to simply re-upload any desired image from your library, then I would recommend using the [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/ "Regenerate Thumbnails") plugin (over 1 Million active installs).
-It will go through and recreate thumbnails for every single image in your library, ensuring that all images in your library can be used with HD Quiz.

-With that said, I do, however, have plans to integrate a solution that will work with images uploaded before the installation of HD Quiz.

 = What's the difference between WP Pagination and jQuery Pagination?
 Which should I use? =

 Unless you are a unique situation, I'd almost always recommend using jQuery Pagination as it provides more control for you and a better experience for your users.
 WP Pagination should only be used if you are trying to increase your overall page views for ad revenue or something similar.